ravendb/docs/version_2/docs/Intro/basic-concepts.markdown

 Every server instance is manageable via a remotely accessible Silverlight application - The Management Studio.
 It can be accessed by pointing your favorite browser to the address (and port) the server is listening on.

-We will discuss the Studio and how to use it in more depth later, but here's how it looks like:
+We will discuss the Studio and how to use it in more depth later, but here's what it looks like:

 ![Figure 2: RavenDB Studio](images\studio.png)